specklesystems/speckle-docs/automate/function-specification.md

           "properties": {
             "projectId": {
               "type": "string",
-              "description": "The ID of the Speckle Project which contains the Speckle Model which is associated with the Automation."
+              "description": "The ID of the Speckle project which contains the Speckle model which is associated with the Automation."
             },
             "modelId": {
               "type": "string",
-              "description": "The ID of the Speckle Model which is associated with the Automation.
+              "description": "The ID of the Speckle model which is associated with the Automation.
 A change to this model may have caused the Automation to run."
             },
             "branchName": {
               "type": "string",
-              "description": "The name of the Speckle Branch.
-'Branch' is now known as 'Model' except in the Speckle API, where 'Branch' wording is retained to provide backwards compatibility and ensure ongoing stability of the API."
+              "description": "The name of the Speckle branch.
+'Branch' is now known as 'model' except in the Speckle API, where 'branch' wording is retained to provide backwards compatibility and ensure ongoing stability of the API."
             },
             "versionId": {
               "type": "string",
-              "description": "The version of the Speckle Model.
+              "description": "The version of the Speckle model.
 This is the version which was created as a result of the change which triggered the Automation to run.
-Or, in the case of an Automation being manually triggered by a user, it is the current version of the Speckle Model."
+Or, in the case of an Automation being manually triggered by a user, it is the current version of the Speckle model."
             },
             "speckleServerUrl": {
               "type": "string",
-              "description": "The URL of the Speckle Server which contains the Speckle Project and Speckle Model which is associated with the Automation."
+              "description": "The URL of the Speckle Server which contains the Speckle project and Speckle model which is associated with the Automation."
             },
             "automationId": {
               "type": "string",